-Compost bins come in a variety of different shapes and sizes, but are usually small and 'Dalek' shaped.
-Residents in Leicestershire can purchase a bin at a discounted rate- for more information, please visit [link].
+Compost bins come in a variety of different shapes and sizes, but are usually small and conical.
+Residents in Leicestershire can purchase a bin at a discounted rate- for more information, please click here.
 Compost bins are small and therefore suitable only for cool composting.
 This means that pernicious weeds, seeds and diseases won't be killed off.
-For most people this is not a problem, and a compost bin represents the most convenient and easy way to compost most garden waste and certain food scraps.
+For most people this is not a problem and a compost bin represents the most convenient and easy way to deal with most garden waste and certain food scraps.

 The key to an effective compost bin is getting the balance between 'greens' and 'browns' right.

-Browns tend to be drier and contain plenty of nitrogen, vital to high quality compost.
+Browns tend to be drier and contain plenty of carbon, vital for balancing the composting process.
 Compost bins with too many browns provide a great home for ants and woodlice, but tend to compost very slowly.
-Add a few extra greens to the mix to speed-up the composting process.
+Add a few extra greens to the mix to speed up the composting process.

 The ideal compost bin will contain a balance of greens and brown, and will be home to a mix of creepy-crawlies.
 The mixture will be slightly moist and contain air pockets.

 The following should never be put in a compost bin as it may lead to unpleasant odours or encourage pests.